Quantum computational chemistry: Discussion and Conclusions

-It is important to note that being able to accurately predict the ground state energy of small molecules leaves us far from our desired goal of designing new drugs and materials \textit{in silico}.
-For example, as noted by Ref.~\cite{takeshi2018decomposition}, over 95~\% of the approved drug molecules in DrugBank~5.0 are larger than is classically simulable using FCI methods.
-However, in practice it is not necessary to perform highly accurate calculations on the entirety of a large molecule or enzyme.
-Instead, problem decomposition approaches can be utilised, whereby the most important part of the system is accurately simulated, and then integrated with a potentially less accurate simulation of the less challenging parts of the system~\cite{takeshi2018decomposition, rubin2016dmet, Reiher201619152}.\\
+It is important to note that being able to accurately predict the ground state energy of 100 spin-orbital systems still leaves us far from our long-term goal of designing new medicines and materials with simulations.
+For example, \textcite{takeshi2018decomposition} noted that over 95~\% of the approved drug molecules in DrugBank~5.0 are larger than these 100-200 spin-orbital systems that we might aim to simulate with a small, error-corrected quantum computer.
+However, in practice it is not always necessary to perform highly accurate calculations on the entirety of a large molecule or enzyme.
+Instead, problem decomposition approaches can be utilised, whereby the most important part of the system is accurately simulated, and then integrated with a potentially less accurate simulation of the less challenging parts of the system.
+This approach has been investigated in the context of quantum computing by \textcite{takeshi2018decomposition, rubin2016dmet, Reiher201619152,kreula2016dmft,bauer2016dmft}.\\